GauntletWizard/prometheus-kubernetes/README.md

 ### Scraping your pods/targets
 You should familiarize yourself with Prometheus' [scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) configuration.
 This version comes equipped with some basic scrape configurations, which should be sufficient to get you started.

 You can inform the Prometheus Service Discovery of pods you want to scrape in one of two ways: Either having them belong to a service which is scraped by Prometheus, or by annotating them individually.
-With the former, simply set up your service as your would for serving traffic with it, and add the `prometheus.io/scrape` annotation to it:
+With the former, simply set up your service as your would for serving traffic with it, and add the `prometheus.io/scrape` annotation to it.
+Prometheus will discover a target for each port in your service; If you have multiple ports, also set the `prometheus.io/port` annotation to inform Prometheus which port to scrape.
 ```
 apiVersion: v1
 kind: Service